 The cost of an audit depends on many factors: size and complexity of the audited elements, how geographically dispersed they are, and even whether the documentation is well organised or not.

-Many programmes have a pre-audit review (previously known as a ‘mock audit’) of their system before going for full audit.
+Most programmes have a pre-audit review (previously known as a ‘mock audit’) of their system before going for formal audit.
 This identifies areas of potential weakness, that need to be addressed before the audit.
 It can be conducted by anyone, and the DCED is not normally involved.
 It therefore has no official status, and is purely a management tool; it should not aim to score the programme.
 An example can be downloaded here (with thanks to RLDP Tanzania).

 Audited programmes and published reports

-The below table lists all programmes to date which have been audited and received over 85% on the ‘Must’ control points (about one third of programmes audited to date did not achieve this score).
+The table below lists all programmes to date which have been audited and received over 85% on the ‘Must’ control points (about one third of programmes audited to date did not achieve this score).
 The Notes column specifies which elements were included in, or excluded from, the audit.
 Further details of the process can be found in the auditor terms of reference.

 The final audit report and score remain confidential to the programme and its donors – unless they wish to publish it.
 For example, the Enterprise Challenge Fund has published its audit report here.
 Below you can find audit reports for other programmes that have agreed to make them public.
+The audit is valid for a period of three years.

 | Name of programme